All Shall Perish: Line-up changes (2009–2010)

-This Is Where It Ends (2010–2015)
+This Is Where It Ends and departure of Hermida (2010–2015)

 On November 8, 2010, the band announced they were starting work on a new album.
 Guitarist Ben Orum said on the band's official website, "After two very successful tours at home and abroad, we are now home writing the new All Shall Perish record!
 The writing process is flowing very naturally, and so far the material itself is very impressive.
 It is safe to say this will be one of the most aggressive, epic, groovy records we have ever written.
 I cannot wait to start playing this material live."
 On January 31, 2011, the band was announced to be billed on the fourth annual Mayhem Festival, playing on the Revolver Stage alongside other metal acts including Suicide Silence, Machine Head, Straight Line Stitch, and Testament.

 Their fourth full-length album, titled This Is Where It Ends, was released on July 26, 2011, in United States and July 29, 2011, in Europe.
 A legal organization named World Digital filed suit on April 20, 2012, against 80 fans for $150,000 for allegedly using BitTorrent to download this album.
 This action by the company was done without the band's permission or knowledge, and as a result All Shall Perish sided with their fans against the lawsuit.
 The lawsuit was dropped by request of the band.

-Hermida joined Suicide Silence on October 3, 2013, which was officially announced on the Suicide Silence Facebook page.
-On October 4, All Shall Perish released a statement about Hermida leaving, confirming that the band would continue.
-An interview with Mike Tiner on the Metal Injection website stated that Mike Tiner's position was that Hermida chose to leave by not being able to commit to the band.
+On October 3, 2013, Hermida joined Suicide Silence, which was officially announced on the band's Facebook page.
+A day later, All Shall Perish released a statement about Hermida leaving and confirmed that the band would continue.
+An interview with Mike Tiner on the Metal Injection website stated that Mike Tiner's position was that Hermida chose to leave by not being able to commit to the band and making Suicide Silence his priority.

 Return of original lineup and disbandment (2015–2020)

-On October 21, 2015, All Shall Perish announced the return of Hernan "Eddie" Hermida and guitarist Chris Storey, alongside founding members Matt Kuykendall, Ben Orum, and Caysen Russo, now on bass.
+On October 21, 2015, All Shall Perish announced the return of Hernan "Eddie" Hermida and guitarist Chris Storey, alongside founding members Matt Kuykendall, Caysen Russo, and Ben Orum.
 The group's press release noted that original vocalist Craig Betit will participate in some fashion as well.
-The band stated that bassist Mike Tiner, the last original member in the lineup before the return of Orum, Kuykendall, and Russo declined a personal invitation to participate.
-Francesco Artusato and drummer Adam Pierce are no longer part of the band.
+The band stated that bassist Mike Tiner, the last original member in the lineup before the return of Orum, declined a personal invitation to participate.
+Francesco Artusato and drummer Adam Pierce were confirmed to no longer be part of the band.

 On April 20, 2019, the band revealed they were working on new music despite the inactivity since their last announcement.
 A year later on April 21, 2020, vocalist Hernan "Eddie" Hermida announced that the reunion was no longer happening.

+Reunion (2024–present)

+On January 31, 2024, the band announced they were reuniting to play the Big Texas Metal Fest in May.
+One week later, the band announced a second reunion show at the Inkcarceration Festival in July, and also revealed the new lineup of the band, consisting of vocalist Hernan "Eddie" Hermida, guitarists Ben Orum and Chris Storey, and drummer Matt Kuykendall.